Bartallama3D/website/_products/25-c8-escort-redline-360c.md

 revisions:
   - version: 1.0
     change_log: Initial release of the holder.
 The features found on this holder are derived from our Tesla Radar Holder which has undergone 3 iterations.
+  - version: 1.1
+    change_log: The vehicle platform has been updated to include a rubber pad under the lip that sits on the screen.
+  - version: 1.2
+    change_log: Newer sturdier packaging and printed color inserts.
+Radar holder now comes with a surface texture applied to enhance visual appeal.
 ---
 Introducing the Bartallama3D™ Radar Holder for the Escort Redline 360c radar detector.
 Utilizing the unique properties of 3D printing, we are able to create a radar holder that is custom sculpted to fit the unique shape of a C8 Corvette.
 This radar holder is not compatible with any other vehicles.